srodan12/simple-manifold-multiclaim-mktplace/README.md

 1. In Manifold Studio, create your NFT claims
 2. Copy the **Claim ID** (usually a number like 12345)
-3. Add the claim ID to your `claimids.js` file
+3. Add the claim ID to your `claimids.js` file (currently has my testnet claims for visual guidance.)
 4. The marketplace will automatically fetch claim data from Manifold's API

 ### 5. Deploy!